 This is perhaps the most important part.
 Your leadership in maximizing free time with campers begins at home.
 Knowing the needs and interests of your whole group in general and each individual specifically will make a huge difference in your camp trip.
 If you don’t know some of your campers well before the trip, get to know them on the bus as best you can.

 Having a plan is pivotal for maximizing free time.
 There are two specific situations that you always want to have a plan for.

-- Arriving at camp: The is the first moment you get to camp.
+- Arriving at camp: This is the first moment you get to camp.
 After the welcome and checking into your cabins, you will likely have some free time.
 This is where you set the tone.
 Kids expectations and impressions of camp are being formed, so the moment is crucial.
 Have a plan to carry the energy from the welcome into this very first cabin-unifying event together.
 (Check out the examples below).
 This can be as simple as saying, “Hey, let’s all go throw on our swimsuits and head down to the pool together!”

 - After lunch: Free time almost always begins directly following lunch.
 Come up with something fun to do together with your cabin right at the beginning of free time, and spread the word during lunch (Again, see examples below)!

 - Head to the pool

 - Specific camp activity (i.e. swing, zipline, sailboats, canoes/kayaks, etc.)

 - Set a “camp record” together (most half-court shots made, most milkshakes drank, etc.).

 - “Take over” an area of camp (the gaga pit, volleyball courts, craft shack, etc.)

 - Participate in a week-long or day-long decathlon (sometimes the program team will have one made, but you can always make your own)